Intraocular Lenses After Cataract Surgery: Types, Benefits and Uses

 A Toric intraocular lens is specifically designed to correct astigmatism – a condition resulting from a non-spherically shaped cornea.
 Such lenses contain different powers in different areas of the lens to correct this condition.

-- Does not improve near vision unless as part of a combination solution
+• Does not improve near vision unless combined with other solutions

 This lens is best suited for those already with astigmatism and need improved distance vision, regardless of glasses.